Oh how I love a long sleeved Banksia!! It’s a wonderful winter option – and so so pretty!

 Now to begin the cuff.
 Fold 1/2″ towards the inside and press.
 Then fold 1.5″ towards the inside and press again.

 Head over to the sewing machine, and sew the around the edge.
 Make sure you leave a gap larger enough to thread your 1″ wide elastic through.

 Now time to cut your elastic.
 I like using 1″ wide elastic, because i think it makes for a better look.
-I tend to prefer cotton elastic, over synthetic as i find it has a “softer” stretch.
 Figuring out your elastic length is a matter of preference.
-For me i measured my wrist – added 1/2″ for ease, and another 1″ for elastic overlap – resulting in 7″ long elastic
+For me I measured my wrist – added 1/2″ for ease, and another 1″ for elastic overlap – resulting in 7″ long elastic.

 Thread your elastic through the opening by attaching a safety pin to the end to guide it through.
 Once both ends meet at the opening, overlap the elastic by 1/2″ and secure.

 Over to the sewing machine again, sew up the gap you threaded the elastic through.

 Technically I suppose you could call this last step optional – but personally I think it’s vital to getting a good finish.
 Back to your sewing machine, sew the elastic to the cuff, stretching the elastic as you sew, so that the elastic and fabric are matched up.
 I like to sew two rows like this.
 You end up with a really perfectly gathered cuff that sits nice and flat (no rolling elastic).

 And last of all – spritz the cuff and press it.
 You’re done!!!